Candidate Block

 A candidate block is a block of transactions a miner attempts to add to the blockchain.

-During the mining process, each miner will collect transactions from their memory pool in to a candidate block.
+During the mining process, each miner will collect transactions from their memory pool into a candidate block.
 They will then repeatedly hash this block to try and get a block hash below the target.

 If a miner can get a block hash below the target, their candidate block can be added on to the blockchain.